-Ambassador Gina Abercrombie-Winstanley currently serves as the Chief Diversity & Inclusion Officer at the State Department.
+Ambassador Gina Abercrombie-Winstanley is currently the president of the Middle East Policy Council and a nonresident senior fellow at the Scowcroft Middle East Security Initiative at the Atlantic Council.
+She previously served as the inaugural Chief Diversity & Inclusion Officer at the State Department.

 Ambassador Abercrombie-Winstanley, a 30-year diplomat, was the longest serving U.S. Ambassador to the Republic of Malta.
 Through a series of senior positions that included advising the Commander of U.S. cyber forces on our foreign policy priorities, expanding our counterterrorism partners and programs as Deputy Coordinator for Counterterrorism, and Coordinating the largest evacuation of American citizens from a war zone since WW ll, her professional life has played out almost daily in international media.